Etherwane/github.io/README.md

 ## License

-© 2026 渊茧.
+© 2026 Etherwane.
 All rights reserved.

 ---